fzakaria/fzakaria.com/_posts/2024-09-26-bazel-knowledge-reproducible-outputs.md

 )
 ```

-This is a very simple setup where I'm producing a ZIP file and in in the final target unzipping it.
+This is a very simple setup where I'm producing a ZIP file and in the final target unzipping it.

 ZIP files unfortunately are normally non-reproducible because they include modification timestamp information embedded in them & the order the files are included are non-ordered.